tensorflow/minigo/ml_perf/README.md

 ["Mastering the Game of Go with Deep Neural Networks and Tree Search"](https://www.nature.com/articles/nature16961)

 ### Optimizer
-We use a MomentumOptimizer to train the primary network.
+We use a MomentumOptimizer to train the network.

 # 4. Quality
-Due to the difficulty of training a highly proficient Go model, our quality metric and termination criteria is based on winning against another Go progream at intermediate amateur strength.
+Due to the difficulty of training a highly proficient Go model, our quality metric and termination criteria is based on winning against a model of only intermediate amateur strength.

 ### Quality metric
 The quality of a model is measured as the number of games won in a playoff (alternating colors)